kwilkos/cxf/celtix-distribution/src/main/samples/hello_world_xml_wrapped/README.txt

 Hello World Demo using WRAPPED Style in XML Binding
 =============================================

-Yes, it's the ever present Hello World demo.
-No product is complete without one.
+This demo illustrates how celtix works with xml binind instead of soap binding.
+And this specific demo shows you how xml binding works with the doc-lit wrapped style.

 Please review the README in the samples directory before continuing.

-The demo show you how celtix working with xml binind instead of soap binding.
-And this demo specificly show you how xml binding working with the doc-lit wrapped style.

 Prerequisite